AQX201 Fish Health Biology

 Knowledge:

-• Have basic knowledge about the fish's physiological adaptations to a life in water and how they are affected by disease and stress factors
+• Possess basic knowledge of fish's physiological adaptations to life in water and how these functions are affected by diseases and stress factors.

 Skills: